Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-such as those for total stocks of carbon are first applied using the bulk density of the fine earth fraction only but this value is then reduced in accordance with the volume proportion of the soil that is occupied by coarse fragments greater than in size.
+such as those for total stocks of carbon are first applied using the bulk density of the fine earth fraction only but this value is then reduced in accordance with the volume proportion of the soil that is occupied by coarse fragments greater than 2 mm in size.
 Bulk density is also of interest for global soil mapping applications because it influences infiltration and movement of water in the soil, penetration of the soil by plant roots and mechanical workability of the soil using farm